youscan/sota_nlp_workshop/Readme.md

 Run `python choose_best_answer.py --question="How are you?"`

-## Find the answer in paragraph
+## Find the answer in the paragraph

-The task is to find answer to question based on provided document.
+The task is to find the answer to the question based on the provided document.

 We provide command line interface with the next params:
 * question – the question, we must find the answer to